Walmart Spark: Accused of account sharing deactivation appeal

 • A clear new selfie matching your ID

-• an explanation for whatever tripped the flag (new phone, changed appearance, bad lighting, a passenger who never touched the app)
+• An explanation for whatever tripped the flag (new phone, changed appearance, bad lighting, a passenger who never touched the app)

-• anything showing you personally made the flagged deliveries
+• Anything showing you personally made the flagged deliveries

 What actually works